Chapter Five – Myth & Ritual

 The next important cult was that of Demeter, in Greece.
 Historians from the earliest times knew little about this cult.
 There was an elaborate initiation ritual and certain requirements to join.
 Initiates had to be Greek-speakers, slaves could join at the consent of their masters.
 Every spring, initiates walked from Athens to Eleusis, the location of the shrine of Demeter.

-The march was to honor Demeter’s search for Persephone after she was abducted to the underworld by Poseidon.
+The march was to honor Demeter’s search for Persephone after she was abducted to the underworld by Hades.
 Initiates fasted, drinking only kykeon, a mixture of barley, water and honey.
 Once the initiates reached Eleusis, they sacrificed a pig, cleansed themselves in the waters, and prepared to be admitted to the cult.
 Once in the temple, the ceremony included specific rites performed.

 The important thing about these rites was that they were secret.
 Once initiated into the cult, members were forbidden, under penalty of death, to speak about the rites.